vorpalnet/blade/IAM.md

 ---

-## 6. Design, not yet code

-### The recording vault

-There is no recording store today.
-The `player` service hands the media server a recording URI the application chose and forgets it: no index, no metadata, no retention, no mediated read path.
-Nothing exists to migrate, which is the opportunity to build it correctly once.

-Two rules shape it. **Media is never served from a filesystem path.** A read goes through the application, after a decision, and emits a record either way.
-**The recording URI is never chosen by the application.** An application-supplied path is a write primitive, so the service mints it.

-The index carries the record attributes §3's rules match on: identifier, call correlator, times, participants, tenant, queue, team, agent, and a classification label.
-The index schema and the policy vocabulary have to be designed together, because one is what the other matches on.

-It also owns retention.
-The analytics service is candid that "retention is yours, and the default is unbounded growth.
-Nothing in BLADE deletes a row."
-For call content that is a defect rather than a default: retention per classification, with disposal recorded in the audit trail.

-### Machine identity

-§164.312(d) says "person **or entity** authentication," and about half of a media deployment's surface is machine-to-machine.
-Where network reachability is the only control today, the remedy is configuration rather than new machinery:
-`certs.sh` already issues a server identity whose certificate carries both `serverAuth` and `clientAuth` extended key usage, precisely so the same keystore can be a client identity, and `RestConnector`'s `TlsClientConfig` already accepts a client keystore for mutual TLS.

-### Hardened deployment profile
+## 6. Hardened deployment profile

-A checklist rather than a design, for a deployment handling regulated content:
+A checklist for a deployment handling regulated content:

 - `AddressPolicy.allowChosenAddress` defaults to true in the WebRTC phone, a deliberate trade for demonstrability, documented in `SECURITY.md` §2a.
 Set it false.
 - The admin session timeout is 3600 seconds.
 Automatic logoff is addressable under §164.312(a)(2)(iii); an hour is long for a shared workstation.
-- `<cookie-secure>` and `CONFIDENTIAL` transport guarantees are `SECURITY.md`'s acknowledged intent rather than the state of the tree.
-TLS-only is already reachable with `tls.only=true`.
+- No WAR sets `<cookie-secure>` or a `CONFIDENTIAL` transport guarantee.
+Go TLS-only with `tls.only=true`, and add the secure cookie flag with a deployment plan where it is required.
-- Three applications still serve a JAX-RS API outside their security constraints.
-See the check in `SECURITY.md`.
+- Three applications serve a JAX-RS API outside their security constraints.
+See the constraint check in `SECURITY.md`.

 ---